Look out for the beautiful silhouettes of bare trees - record your sightings on our survey

 Did you know?

-- The fruiting bodies (the bit you can see) appear in late summer - view live map
+- The fruiting bodies (the bit you can see) appear from late summer - view live map

 - They can usually be seen through to the first frosts of winter